 - Generally, they use more energy than other types of dryers.

 Is it worth buying a condenser dryer?

+Condenser clothes dryers are a great choice for people who have a smaller budget or limited space for laundry appliances.
+The only major drawbacks to owning a condenser dryer is their poor energy efficiency which can be combatted over time with conscious drying choices.
 Whatever clothes dryer model you decide is right for your household, you’ll need to look out for a brand that delivers in all the right ways – such as energy efficiency and value for money.
 Our clothes dryer customer satisfaction ratings can show you which brands make the cut.